I tried Apple Intelligence to improve my writing — here’s what happened

 The iOS 18.1 update coming to iPhones this month will bring new Writing Tools features to devices that can run Apple Intelligence.
-And a big part of the Writing Tools features is improved on improving your own writing.
+And a big part of the Writing Tools features is improving your own writing.

 It sounds promising, but what AI promises to do and what it can actually deliver don't always line up, as I learned when testing the Chat Assist feature in Google AI — a tool that similarly promises to adjust the tone of text messages.
 When I took Chat Assist out for a test drive, the end result didn't always feel like something that I would write.
 So naturally, I was interested to see if Writing Tools would suffer the same fate.